dogweather/forkful/content/en/kotlin/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?

-Writing to standard error (stderr) is about outputting error messages and diagnostics to a separate stream, distinct from standard output (stdout), which allows for better error handling and log parsing.
-Programmers do this to facilitate debugging and to ensure that error messages can be easily identified and redirected if necessary, maintaining clean output logs or user messages.

 ## How to:
 In Kotlin, writing to stderr can be achieved using `System.err.println()`.
 This method is similar to `System.out.println()` but directs the output to the standard error stream rather than the standard output stream.

 ```kotlin